bpmn-os/bpmnos-engine/docs/md/token_flow_logic_processes.md

 If the token resides at a process which is the  @ref BPMNOS::Model::SequentialAdHoCSubProcess::performer "performer" of a @ref BPMNOS::Model::SequentialAdHocSubProcess "sequential ad-hoc subprocess", the @ref BPMNOS::Execution::Token::status "token status" is also updated whenever a token exits a child activity of the @ref BPMNOS::Model::SequentialAdHocSubProcess "sequential ad-hoc subprocess".

-When a process terminates due to an uncaught failure, the @ref BPMNOS::Execution::Token::status "status" of the process token is set to the @ref BPMNOS::Execution::Token::status "status" of the token raising the failure.
+When an uncaught failure is raised within the scope of the process, the @ref BPMNOS::Execution::Token::status "status" of the process token is set to the @ref BPMNOS::Execution::Token::status "status" of the token raising the failure.
 All tokens within the scope of the process (excluding those created for compensation) are disposed before the @ref BPMNOS::Execution::Token::state "state" of the process token is updated to @ref BPMNOS::Execution::Token::State::FAILING "FAILING".

+@note A failure occurring at this stage may be caught by an @ref BPMN::EventSubProcess "event subprocess" with an @ref BPMN::ErrorStartEvent "error start event".

 When all tokens within the scope of the process have reached @ref BPMNOS::Execution::Token::State::DONE "DONE" state and no event subprocess is running, the @ref BPMNOS::Execution::Token::status "status" of the process token is updated with the merged status of all these tokens within the scope.
-All child tokens are disposed before the @ref BPMNOS::Execution::Token::state "state" of the process token is updated to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED".
+All child tokens are disposed  (including those at start events of  @ref BPMN::EventSubProcess "event subprocesses") before the @ref BPMNOS::Execution::Token::state "state" of the process token is updated to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED".

 A process also completes if
  an @ref BPMN::EventSubProcess "event subprocess" with a @ref BPMN::TypedStartEvent "start event" that is @ref BPMN::TypedStartEvent::isInterrupting "interrupting" completes successfully.
  In such a case, the @ref BPMNOS::Execution::Token::status "token status" of the process is analogously updated with the merged status of all tokens in @ref BPMNOS::Execution::Token::State::DONE "DONE" state within the scope of the interrupting event subprocess.
 All of these tokens are disposed before the @ref BPMNOS::Execution::Token::state "state" of the process token is updated to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED".

 ### COMPLETED